trailheadapps/ebikes-lwc/README.md

 ### UI Tests

 We use [UTAM](utam.dev) with [WebdriverIO](https://webdriver.io/) to run UI tests on our app.
-We run end-to-end tests on the Product Explorer page.
+We run end-to-end tests on the Product Explorer page with `force-app/test/utam/page-explorer.spec.js`.

 Follow these steps to run UI tests: